 The city also has an impressive assortment of beautiful churches on almost every block, not to mention steaming Mount Vesuvius majestically situated in the blue Bay of Naples.
 As in the rest of Italy, there are a lot of fun things to do in Naples.

 As the birthplace of pizza, Naples has more than its fair share of pizzerias.
-But, really, would authentic pizza Napoli be that much better than the pizza that we eat at home?
+But, really, would pizza in Napoli be that much better than the pizza that we eat at home?
 In other words, is the pizza in Naples really the best pizza in Italy?

 Naturally skeptical but culinarily curious, we were literally compelled to go to Naples in our quest for a taste of the perfect pie.

 Upon our arrival in Naples and before we unpacked, we immediately enlisted the assistance of our gracious hotel host to help us plot out our pizza quest.
 We didn’t want to waste any time figuring out where to eat in Naples Italy.
 Nope – we wanted to hit one of the best pizzerias in Naples right away.

 Enough Already, How Was the Pizza???

 We ate a lot of pizza during our time in Naples, and we didn’t have one bad pie.
 Not one.
 It’s fair to say that the worst pizza in Naples is better than most pizza anywhere else in the world.

 For us, though, two Naples Italy pizza restaurants stood head and shoulder above the others as having the best pizza in Napoli.

 The Best Pizza In Naples Italy

 Without further adieu, we present our favorites (Cue the drum roll…)